Gilead to buy biotech Pharmasset for $11 billion

-Gilead Sciences Inc (GILD.O) struck a deal to buy biotechnology company Pharmasset VRUS.O for about $11 billion in a huge bet to diversify its portfolio with new hepatitis C treatments.
+Gilead Sciences Inc (GILD.O) struck a deal to buy biotechnology company Pharmasset Inc VRUS.O for about $11 billion (7 billion pounds) in a huge bet to diversify its portfolio with new hepatitis C treatments.

 Gilead, the world's largest maker of HIV drugs, will pay $137 per share for each Pharmasset share, an 89 percent premium to Pharmasset's Friday closing price.

-Pharmasset has been one of the hottest biotech stocks in the last year based on the potential of its experimental hepatitis C medicines to create a regimen without commercially manufactured interferons, proteins that help the body's immune system respond to viruses and other invaders.
+Pharmasset has been one of the hottest biotech stocks in the last year based on the potential of its experimental hepatitis C medicines to create a treatment regimen for the liver disease without commercially manufactured interferons.

-The interferons often cause flu-like side effects that lead many patients with the serious liver disease to stop or delay treatment.
+Interferons are proteins that help the body's immune system respond to viruses and other invaders, but they often cause flu-like side effects that lead many hepatitis C patients to stop or delay treatment.

 "Gilead is making a pretty smart acquisition here," said Brian Skorney, an analyst with Brean Murray, Carret & Co.
 "It's definitely a high-risk acquisition, but I think it could pay off in dividends for them."